Arkrissym/ParadigmaHeatingReader/README.md

 # ParadigmaHeatingReader
-A simple reverse engineered script to get data from a Paradigma Systacomfort 2 Heating Controller and adding it into an InfluxDB
+A simple reverse engineered script to get data from a Paradigma Systacomfort 2 Heating Controller and pushing it to an MQTT broker.

 Use at your own risk!